Child Support Lawyer in Nassau County

 Under New York law, either parent may seek a modification when they experience the following:

 It is important to remember that the obligation to pay to the terms of your child support agreement remains until the modification has been approved by the family law court.
 This is true even in cases of unemployment and bankruptcy, as modifications are not automatically triggered.
-You must speak with an attorney.
+You must speak with a child support lawyer in Long Island.

 Arrears is the legal term for owing back child support.
 This can add up quickly, which is why it is vital that you always pay the agreed upon amount or seek a modification as soon as your circumstances have changed.